- Academic Affairs

 Completion of a program of study in fewer than the usual number of years, most often by attending summer sessions and carrying extra courses during the regular academic term.

-MSCHE “accepts” a letter or report when its quality, thoroughness, and clarity are sufficient to respond to all of the Commission’s concerns, without requiring additional information in order to assess the institution’s status.
+MSCHE “accepts” a letter or report when its quality, thoroughness, and clarity are sufficient to respond to all of the Commission’s concerns, without requiring additional information to assess the institution’s status.

 A process of peer review that the educational community has adopted for self-regulation since early in the 20th century.
 It is a voluntary process intended to strengthen and sustain the quality and integrity of higher education, making it worthy of public confidence.
 Institutions choose to apply for accredited status, and once accredited, they agree to abide by the standards of their accrediting organization and to regulate themselves by taking responsibility for their own improvement.